Heard in Paramarthananda’s Gita discourse:

 204. Approval-seeking is an indication of slow self-esteem.
 Can do nothing if everyone has to approve.

-205. ‘Preaching and teaching are different,’ Swami Dayananda Saraswati.
-206. Common features of aswattha tree and samsara: unseen root, unknown beginning, many branches, bearing fruit, swayed by wind/events, can be uprooted.
+206. Common features of aswattha tree and samsara: unseen root, unknown beginning, many branches, bearing fruit, swayed by wind/events, can be uprooted.207.
+Saranagati and virtues cannot remove ignorance, only knowledge can.
+They can prepare the mind for knowledge.

 208. According to Vedanta, light stands for that in whose presence things are known.
 In this light, every sense organ can be compared to light.
 Anything sensed through light or any pramana is prameya.
 God is aprameya.
 It illumines the inert world but is not illumined by the inert world.